-Physical violence (also called family violence or domestic violence) encompasses a wide variety of abusive behaviors including spousal abuse, child abuse, abuse between siblings, or extended family members living in the home.
-Family violence can include psychological/emotional, economic, verbal, or sexual abuse and physical violence.
-Often situations of family violence are complex and involve many different factors and relationships.
-Physical abuse can cause a number of physical, mental and emotional scars.
-Anyone can suffer from physical abuse and it is not limited to abuse between partners or families.
+Physical abuse or violence (also called family violence, interpersonal violence, or domestic violence) encompasses a wide variety of abusive behaviors including spousal abuse, child abuse, abuse between siblings, or extended family members living in the home.
+Physical violence can also include other types of abuse such as psychological/emotional, economic, verbal, or sexual abuse.
+Often situations of physical violence are complex and involve many different factors and relationships.
+Physical abuse can cause a number of physical and emotional scars.
+Anyone can suffer from physical abuse and it’s not limited to abuse between partners or families.
 In some cases, the abuse escalates over time.
 Those who have suffered physical abuse often have visible scars as well as emotional scars.
 The emotional scars are harder to see.

 - Mood swings

 - Anxiety or a constant feeling of fear